 Our solutions for digitizing flat art comprise either an all-in-one format or a modular format.
-Our modular solutions for digitizing bound materials include a reprographics system (such as the DT BC100, DT Element, or DT Versa), a camera head (such as the DT RCam), lighting, and in some cases, an optional book cradle.
+Our modular solutions for digitizing bound materials include a reprographics system (such as the DT BC100, DT Element, or DT Versa), a camera head (such as the Phase One Phase One iXH), lighting, and in some cases, an optional DT V-cradle.
 Each of these components can be purchased, traded in and upgraded separately.
-For instance, an institution that purchased a [DT Versa and DT RCam] for scanning newspapers would only need to add the DT Film Scanning Kit to scan an encyclopedic collection of transmissive materials.
+For instance, an institution that purchased a [DT Versa and Phase One iXH] for scanning newspapers would only need to add the DT Film Scanning Kit to scan an encyclopedic collection of transmissive materials.

 Big Books?
 No problem

 Many historical collections include oversized bound material that are too large for most book scanners.
 The DT BC100 glass platen supports scanning pages up to 17” x 24“ with bindings up to 4”.
 The DT Versa can capture facing pages of up to 17” x 25” in the cradle, or individual pages up to 30”x40” using the included hard top.
-The DT Element can accommodate facing pages of up to 14” x 10” using the optional book cradle or individual pages up to 30”x40” using the hard top.
-For increased versatility the DT Versa and DT Element can accommodate massive bound materials of up to 54” x 70” pages in a single capture, or even larger by stitching by remounting the camera on the column to face backward.
+The DT Element can accommodate facing pages of up to 14” x 10” using the optional v-cradle or individual pages up to 30”x40” using the hard top.
+For increased versatility the DT Versa and DT Element can accommodate massive bound materials of up to 54” x 70” pages in a single capture, or even larger by remounting the camera to the ceiling.

 Courtesy of The Morgan Library & Museum, New York.
 Photography by Graham S. Haber.

-Maximum page size for each DTDCH Book Scanner:
+Maximum page size for each DT Book Scanner: